cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 # Security Considerations

-Both algorithms MUST be used in a nonce-respecting setting: for a given key `key`, a nonce MUST only be used once.
+Both algorithms MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once.
 Failure to do so would immediately reveal the bitwise difference between two messages.

 If verification fails, the decrypted message and wrong message authentication tag SHOULD NOT be given as output.